WMET-TV: On the air

 WMET-TV, Baltimore's fourth TV station and its first in nearly two decades, finally signed on March 1, 1967.
 Much as WOOK-TV had pivoted to at the same time, channel 24 aired a lineup of mostly news and panel shows at launch, along with a syndicated Western series and Teenarama Dance Party, its Washington sister station's signature show.
-It also sought to air network programs not being cleared by the other three stations in town, including the ABC soap opera General Hospital which WJZ-TV dropped from 1970-1972 along with The Newlywed Game and The Dating Game to make room for the Group-W produced The Mike Douglas Show.
-Unfortunately, the preempted ABC shows weren't broadcast in color.
+It also sought to air network programs not being cleared by the other three stations in town, including the soap opera General Hospital from ABC, which WJZ-TV dropped from 1970-1972, along with The Newlywed Game and The Dating Game, to make room for the Geoup W–produced The Mike Douglas Show.
+However, the preempted ABC shows were not broadcast in color.
 The station's first live program from its Baltimore studios was a three-hour special on April 17, presenting films on both sides of the Vietnam War argument.
 Channel 24 also aired The Las Vegas Show, the only program of the renamed United Network (no relation to United Broadcasting Company), at midnight when it debuted on May 1; that day, Trails West and the United Network offering were the only programs not shared with WOOK-TV.
 The station soon added more movies and syndicated programming.
 It also aired a weekly variety show, Coffee House U.S.A., with regional performers.
 Pauline Wells Lewis, then a disc jockey at WSID and in the middle of a 50-year career in gospel music and local radio, hosted a Saturday night half-hour.

 In March 1968, the station appointed a sports director, Frank Holston, and channel 24 began airing a sports call-in show called Sports View.
 A year later, the station started airing a locally produced children's show, Pogo the Clown, in early evenings.
 In 1971, the station's news director was 19-year-old John Domenick, a college sophomore who delivered a half-hour newscast at 4:30 p.m. each weekday compiled from wire service material.

 Channel 24's studios were a converted movie theater, the former Avalon Theater on Park Heights Avenue, which also housed the United Baltimore radio stations; the radio studios occupied the former manager's office and production room, and the auditorium was converted into a studio.